- Great Depression in the News

 Surviving the Dust Bowl (PBS): Teacher’s Guide In this PBS lesson plan, students begin studying “The Dust Bowl” and the way in which farmers reacted to it.
 The Teacher’s guide includes 8 activities and discussion topics.
 PBS recommends the purchase of the film Surviving the Dust Bowl in order to fully utilize this lesson plan.

-Teacher Lesson Plan: Visions in the Dust For grades 6-8, this lesson plan uses photographic examination to teach students about the Dustbowl.
+Teacher Lesson Plan: Out of the Dust For grades 6-8, this lesson plan uses photographic examination to teach students about the Dustbowl.
 This LOC lesson plan also uses PBS resources.

-Lesson Plan – Constitutional Issues: Separation of Powers Presented by the NARA, this lesson plan examines FDR’s attempt to add a Justice to the Supreme Court.
+Constitutional Issues: Separation of Powers Presented by the NARA, this article examines FDR’s attempt to add a Justice to the Supreme Court.

 Hard Times, Soft Sell In this PBS high school lesson plan, students use online content from the American Visions episode entitled Streamlines and Breadlines as a jumping-off point and then explore the social, political, and artistic climate of the 1930s’ Great Depression and identify themes that permeated the zeitgeist of that era.
 Using online, software, video, and multimedia resources, students will investigate diverse people’s experiences of the Depression, conduct surveys and interviews, and create and publish a variety of media highlighting Depression-era motifs and resources.